simplecontainer/smr/README.md

 After saving the file and running the next command:

     smr apply definition.yaml

-💡

-The smr-agent and smr-client must be on the same machine to communicate.
-Currently smr-agent is not exposed on the internet since it does not provide any auth method.

 The agent will pick up the definition and it will create the container via Docker API.